 - Job loss or transfer (relocated)

-In Florida, if you are looking to participate in a short sale, it is recommended that you hire an experienced real estate and foreclosure defense law firm like KALIS, KLEIMAN & WOLFE to help oversee and negotiate the transaction as they are often more complicated and time consuming than an average real estate sale.
+In Florida, if you are looking to participate in a short sale, it is recommended that you hire an experienced real estate and foreclosure law firm like KALIS, KLEIMAN & WOLFE to help oversee and negotiate the transaction as they are often more complicated and time consuming than an average real estate sale.
 Next you will need to contact your current lender to discuss the criteria for doing a short sale.
 The bank or lender may require that the property be listed and under contract before submitting the sale to them.
 They may also require proof of current financials and tax forms.
 Once a package has been submitted to your lender, it will need to go through their approval process between them and the current investor.
-This may take anywhere between 3 weeks to 2 months, so patience is needed in this process.
+This may take anywhere between three weeks to two months, so patience is needed in this process.

 The real estate attorneys at KALIS, KLEIMAN & WOLFE work with sellers, buyers, and realtors to negotiate and draft sales contracts which include the conditions of the short sale.
 We also negotiate with lenders to obtain a timely short sale payoff that satisfies both the lender and the seller, often without damaging the seller’s credit rating.Benefits of Short Sale